 3. Well, any unquenchable thirst, really

-Like the human body, your car needs a number of precious fluids to stay alive.
+Like the human body, your car maintenance needs a number of precious fluids to stay alive.
 It’s important to check and top off your car’s fluids regularly: Oil, coolant, brake, power steering, transmission fluid, and even wiper fluid.
 But if you’re checking every month and notice that something is bone dry every time, that means something is ready to grenade.
 It’s no longer a matter of if, it’s when.

 4. Strange and exotic smokes